CeereeC/Cpp-ML-Credit-Risk-Modelling/README.md

 ### 1. Model Prediction
 ```
-POST /linear/predict   // Use the linear regression model
+POST /lr/predict       // Use the linear regression model
+POST /dt/predict       // Use the decision tree model
 POST /nn/predict       // Use the neural network model
 ```
 Post a json object of customer data.
 Returns the model prediction.